What is PCI Genomics?

 PCI Genomics is a community of the parent project Peer Community In, an original idea of Denis Bourguet, Benoit Facon and Thomas Guillemaud.

-PCI Genomics is not designed to be a free peer-reviewing service for authors aiming to improve their articles before submission to a journal.
-It is, of course, possible, for authors to then submit their recommended article to a traditional journal, but this is not the goal of PCI Genomics.
+PCI Genomics is not designed to be a free peer reviewing service for authors aiming to improve their articles before submission to a journal, although, of course, it remains possible to submit a recommended preprint to a traditional journal.

 PCI Genomics recommends preprints addressing genomics questions about all types of organisms.
 We cover all fields of biology, provided that the context of the study and the key question addressed relate to genomics.
 The preprint or the preregistration must not be published or under consideration for evaluation elsewhere at the time of its submission to PCI Genomics.

 PCI Genomics recommends only preprints of high scientific quality that are methodologically and ethically sound.
 To this end, PCI Genomics: